 A consultative selling approach requires active listening, problem-solving, and customized deals.

-Why consultative selling works
+Why a consultative selling method works

-Salespeople present custom solutions and not cookie-cutter pitches.
+By doing this, salespeople present custom solutions and not cookie-cutter pitches.

 Give customers what they want